sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide_v2.md

 The Booster app will save the WiFi credentials to flash memory and reboot.
 It will then connect to your WiFi network and show a message on the computer screen.

-> **Note**: If the Booster app is not able to connect to the WiFi network, Booster v2.1.0 will stay in offline Manager mode so you can still launch already-downloaded apps from the keyboard.
+> **Note**: If the Booster app is not able to connect to the WiFi network, Starting with Booster v2.1.0 the Manager will stay in offline mode so you can still launch already-downloaded apps from the keyboard.
 Only press the SELECT button for ten seconds (to return to Factory mode) if you actually need to reconfigure Wi-Fi from scratch.

 ### Device view